meta-logi/metaagent-support/README.md

 For more details, please read their example configurations.

-Note that all OPC UA and NC-Link modules function without license keys.
-But publish or process rate will be limited to once per minute and for outbound interfaces, only unsecured connections are allowed.
+**Note that all modules function without license keys.** For OPC UA and NC-Link modules, publish or process rate will be limited to once per minute and for outbound interfaces, only unsecured connections are allowed.
+For other modules, each data item will only get updated every 20 seconds.